herrickfung/4m_data_code/README.md

 **Project Description**:

-This project examine the similarities and differences between five different stimulus manipulations across two experiments on accuracy and confidence.
+This project examines the similarities and differences between five different stimulus manipulations across two experiments on accuracy and confidence.

 ---